OAS Clawback 2026 Canada — Thresholds + How to Avoid It

 RetireZest models your exact situation — CPP, OAS, taxes, and withdrawal strategies — so you can see real numbers, not estimates.

-How to Avoid GIS Clawback — Protect Your Guaranteed Income Supplement
+How to Avoid GIS Clawback — 2026 Strategies

-The GIS clawback reduces your benefit by 50 cents for every dollar of income.
-Learn the 2026 thresholds and proven strategies to maximize your GIS payments.
+The GIS clawback reduces your benefit by 50 cents per dollar of income.
+2026 thresholds and strategies to help protect your payments.

-CPP & OASCPP Survivor Benefits Explained — What Your Spouse Receives
+CPP Survivor Benefits 2026 — What Your Spouse Receives

 When a CPP contributor dies, their spouse may receive a survivor pension.
 Learn how much, who qualifies, and how it affects your retirement plan.

-The Guaranteed Income Supplement (GIS) provides up to $1,109/month for low-income Canadian seniors.
-Learn the eligibility rules, income thresholds, and strategies to qualify.
+GIS provides up to $1,109/month tax-free for low-income Canadian seniors.
+Eligibility rules, income thresholds, and strategies for 2026.